sparkflows/sparkflows-docs/docs/tutorials/time-series/Time-Series-Feature-Engineering.rst

 **Seven step moving average**

-* For one step window size will be from -7 to 7 for sales data
+* For seven step, window size will be from -7 to 7 for sales data
 * Moving average output

  .. figure:: ../../_assets/tutorials/time-series/ts_features/moving_output.png